SKY CANVAS

 Human-made Shooting Star

-The shooting star particles (meteor particles) are installed in the satellite and are released after it is confirmed that there are no spacecrafts on the designated path.
+Natural shooting stars (meteors) emit light due to the aerodynamic heating* of small dust particles when they travel through Earth's atmosphere at very high speed.
+At ALE, we recreate this phenomenon by accurately releasing particles that become shooting stars from our satellites.
+The shooting star particles (meteor particles) are installed in the satellite and are released after ensuring that the probability of collision with other spacecraft or debris on the designated path is sufficiently low.
 By controlling the position, direction and speed of the meteor particles, the human-made shooting stars are able to emit light in the sky of any designated location anywhere in the world **.
 This is also how our human-made shooting stars can enter Earth's atmosphere at slower speed, compared to natural meteors, enabling our shooting stars to emit light longer.

 In addition, illuminating the middle atmosphere using our original plasma technologies (eg.human-made shooting stars) will enable us to collect new data (wind speed, atmospheric composition, etc.).
 The analysis of these data we gain helps us characterize the mechanisms behind climate change.